• Skip to primary navigation

 Board a ferry at Marina South Pier, 31 Marina Coastal Drive

-Explore Sembawang’s hot spring park
+Explore Sembawang’s hot spring park for cool new things to do in Singapore

 Relax at Singapore’s only natural hot spring park in Sembawang, one of the best places to visit for nature lovers.
 With a cascading pool and flora walk, visitors can explore the rustic environment that’s reminiscent of old kampongs.
 Soak your feet in the footbath pool, explore the education zone or even cook an egg in the hot spring water at the designated egg cooking station.
-If you are searching for relaxing things to do in Singapore, look no further than Sembawang.
+If you are searching for relaxing things to do in Singapore this weekend, look no further than Sembawang.
 It’s located off Gambas Avenue; for getting there and other information, visit the NParks website.

 More fun things to do this weekend